system-zero/system-zero/data/docs/la.md

   and release them at exit).

   So it doesn't accept variable declarations, as it doesn't make sence to create a variable in a block with a single statement.
-Furthermore and because there is no new scope, then a variable declaration quite probably will have unexpected side effects to the rest of the code.

   Such conditionals they have to end up with a semicolon ':' or with a new line character.

-  For parsing reasons, as they have to consume extra clauses when they will not evaluate, they don't accept loops and block conditionals.
+  For parsing reasons, as they have to consume extra clauses, they don't accept loops and block conditionals.
-  Otherwise a clear defined end, had to be used to handle them, like:

-    if cond then do_something orelse do_something else end

-    or like sh does:

-    if cond then do_something orelse do_something else fi

-    or other keywords like endif, e.t.c.

   This exact syntax can be used as an expression, which is explained in the [If As Expression](# If As expression) section below.